rajasegar/ember-react-fc/README.md

 * Provides imports for `react` and `react-dom`
 * Hooks up a bunch of necessary `babel` transforms
-* Provides a decorator for creating a thin wrapper around your React components that bridge the gap between the two libraries
+* Provides a thin wrapper around your React components that bridge the gap between the two libraries

 Contributing
 ------------------------------------------------------------------------------